Erasure conversion in Majorana qubits via local quasiparticle detection: Introduction

+There are some key differences between the aforementioned error-detection codes and other Majorana codes in the literature, such as the Majorana surface code.
+The physical degrees of freedom in our codes are MZMs as well as the bulk fermion modes in the tetron, which permits the implementation of error-detection codes on a single Majorana tetron via QP detection.
+In contrast, for most Majorana codes the physical degrees of freedom are MZMs hosted by constituent tetrons/hexons, implemented on a network comprising multiple tetrons or hexons, which do not require QP detection but rather joint parity measurements involving multiple MZMs.
+We emphasize that the error-detecting codes in this work do not provide a substitute for higher-level Majorana codes; rather, they are envisaged as forming a lower layer of error correction on which other (erasure-tolerant) codes can be concatenated, as is the case for erasure conversion schemes for other qubit platforms.

-The logical qubit encoded in such an error-detecting code experiences highly suppressed Pauli error rates, at the cost of slightly increased qubit loss rate.
-Specifically, a logical qubit encoded in $\mathcal{C}_d$ experiences a logical Pauli error rate that is exponentially suppressed in $d$, and a qubit loss rate that increases linearly in $d$.
-Qubit loss errors are known to be easier to correct than Pauli errors~\cite{Stace2009,Stace2010}.
-This is evident from the fact that some quantum error correction codes achieve threshold loss rate of 50\% per QEC cycle, whereas the threshold Pauli error rates are usually on the order of 1\%.
-We consider a simple noise model and show that QP detection achieves fault-tolerance for significantly higher value of QP poisoning rates compared to no QP detection.
-Thus, QP detection could play an important role in bringing error rates below the desired threshold, or reducing them sufficiently to minimize resources required for implementing error correction.
-While the error-detecting codes on a tetron investigated here may not be the most practical ways to harness the power of QP detection, the model opens new approaches toward achieving fault-tolerance in topological systems.
+To assess the performance of the erasure conversion scheme, this work considers a simple model of intrinsic QP poisoning.
+We show that the fraction of Pauli errors escaping conversion to erasure errors is exponentially small in~$d$.
+On the other hand, the erasure errors increase sublinearly in $d$.
+Erasure errors are known to be easier to correct than Pauli errors~\cite{Stace2009,Stace2010}.
+This is evident from the fact that some quantum error correction codes achieve threshold erasure rates of 50\% per QEC cycle, whereas the threshold Pauli error rates are usually on the order of 1\%.
+Consequently, QP detection allows fault-tolerant computation for significantly higher value of QP poisoning rates compared to no QP detection.
+Moreover, this implies a significant reduction in resources required for implementing error correction.